idmadj/handsoff/README.md

 Supported Platforms
 ===================
- - Windows 8
- - Windows 7 or Vista with .NET Framework 4.0 installed.
+ - Windows 7/8/10 or Vista with .NET Framework 4.0 installed.

 Getting your device's instance path